There are a few things to consider when deciding whether a ground-to-water heat pump is right for you.

 A ground-to-water heat pump transfers heat from the ground outside your home to heat your radiators or underfloor heating.
 It can also heat water stored in a hot water cylinder for your hot taps and showers.

-A mixture of water and antifreeze (known as ‘brine’) flows around a loop of pipe, buried in your garden or outdoor space.
-This loop could either be a long, coiled pipe buried in a trench, or a long loop placed in a narrow but deep borehole.
+Thermal transfer fluid (TTF), a mixture of water and antifreeze (sometimes known as ‘brine’) flows around a loop of pipe, buried in your garden or outdoor space.
+This loop could either be a long or coiled pipe buried in trenches, or a long loop (called a ‘probe’) inserted into a borehole with a diameter or around 180mm.

 Heat from the ground is absorbed into the fluid, which then passes through a heat exchanger into the heat pump.
 This raises the temperature of the fluid and then transfers that heat to water.